I never noticed this before, but Low-Light may very well be the ugliest of the G.I. Joes.

-This isn’t exactly something I’m aiming to make a habit out of, in terms of reviewing the comics, but I wanted to check out this new ‘reboot’ of the G.I.
-Joe comics and figured I’d share some thoughts.
 I was big into the comics as a kid.
 They very much shaped my love for G.I.
 Joe and the characters.
 I was a big fan of the reboot a few years ago, too.
 The biggest standout was the Chuckles storyline.

 Amazing.